BroseleyCameraClub/BroseleyCameraClub.github.io/Competition_Rules.md

 	<li>Members are not permitted to vote for their own images.</li>
 	<li>Entries must be the member's own work.</li>
 	<li>Size restrictions as above.</li>
-	<li>Entries must be titled clearly on the front base of the images, and author's name written on the rear of the image.</li>
+	<li>Entries must be titled clearly as the file name as well as the entrants name.</li>
-	<li>Entries must be handed to the Club Secretary at the beginning of the meeting</li>
+	<li>Entries must be emailed to the Chairman before the closing date specified at the meetings, this is usually 14 days before the meeting date.</li>
 	<li>Judging is done by the attending members of the respective meeting.</li>
 	<li>Members vote for 1st, 2nd and 3rd place, based on the following...</li>
 		<ul>